M16 rifle: M16A4

-The M16A4 is the fourth generation of the M16 series.
-The iron sight/carrying handle assembly on the M16A2/M16A3 upper receiver, was replaced by a MIL-STD-1913 "Picatinny railed" flat-top upper receiver for mounting aiming optics or a removable iron sight/carrying handle assembly.
-The M16A4 rear aperture sights integrated in the Picatinny rail mounted carry handle assembly are adjustable from 300 m (328 yd) up to 600 m (656 yd), where the further similar M16A2 iron sights line can reach up to 800 m (875 yd).
-The FN M16A4, using safe/semi/three-round burst selective fire, became standard issue for the U.S. Marine Corps.
+Adopted in July 1997, the M16A4 is the fourth generation of the M16 series.
+It is equipped with a removable carrying handle and Picatinny rail for mounting optics and other ancillary devices.
+The M16A4 rear aperture sights are adjustable from 300 m up to 600 m, where the further similar M16A2 iron sights line can reach up to 800 m.
+The introduction of the Picatinny rail required the use of a higher F-marked front sight base to raise the post.
+The FN M16A4, with safe/semi/three-round burst selective fire modes, became standard issue for the U.S. Marine Corps.

-Military issue rifles were also equipped with a full length quad Knight's Armament Company M5 RAS Picatinny railed hand guard (that holds zero on the top rail), allowing vertical grips, lasers, tactical lights, and other accessories to be attached, coining the designation M16A4 MWS (or Modular Weapon System) in U.S. Army field manuals.

 Colt also produces M16A4 models for international purchases: